josephfrench/handy/README.md

 # Utils

-Pipeable functions that provide convinient shorthand for common expressions within an .pipe() chain
+Pipeable functions that provide convinient shorthand for common expressions within an .pipe() chain among other handy utils.